-In addition to correcting historical injustices, the benefits of centering equity in climate resilience include:
+In addition to correcting historical injustices, the benefits of centering equity in climate resilience (adapted from Williams-Rajee, 20194) include:

-- Collective Action.
-Government action cannot address climate change alone.
+Collective Action: Government action cannot address climate change alone.
 We need all communities to be able to take an active role in reducing carbon emissions and building resilience to a changing climate, but not all communities are positioned equally to do so.
-By addressing inequity in the systems we manage and influence, we create opportunity for more communities to participate actively in climate solutions and for everyone to benefit (Kapwa Consulting, 2020). - Resilient Design.
-Equity as a design process requires considerations of unintended negative outcomes on communities that are already marginalized.
-By addressing their needs and concerns, and shifting processes to increase their influence, solutions can enhance the overall beneficial impact of climate initiatives (Kapwa Consulting, 2020). - Fiscal Responsibility.
-Government has the duty to use public dollars responsibly.
+By addressing inequity in the systems we manage and influence, we create opportunity for more communities to participate actively in climate solutions and for everyone to benefit.

+Resilient Design: Equity as a design process requires considerations of unintended negative outcomes on communities that are already marginalized.
+By addressing their needs and concerns, and shifting processes to increase their influence, solutions can enhance the overall beneficial impact of climate initiatives.

+Fiscal Responsibility: Government has the duty to use public dollars responsibly.
 Data shows us that in major cities throughout America, people of color and low-income populations fare worse across life indicators (health, housing, economic prosperity, education, etc.).
 As a performance metric, this is an indicator that something is not working well.
 This further increases the long-term social tax burden of everyone.
-Addressing the systemic issues underlying both climate and social inequities is fiscally responsible management of public resources (Kapwa Consulting, 2020). - Regulatory Responsibility.
-Many of the social and climate challenges we face today can be traced to the regulatory decisions of government.
+Addressing the systemic issues underlying both climate and social inequities is fiscally responsible management of public resources.

+Regulatory Responsibility: Many of the social and climate challenges we face today can be traced to the regulatory decisions of government.
 Using the tools of regulation and policy can be a corrective mechanism to shift the impact of past decisions on communities vulnerable to climate change.
-(Kapwa Consulting, 2020).

-• Justice.
-Those who contribute the least to climate change experience more of the harms.
+Urban heat islands (red) tend to coincide with historically redlined, economically-disadvantaged, and minority neighborhoods.
+Map of Richmond, VA courtesy of NIHHIS CAPA Urban Heat Island mapping campaign.
+Justice: Those who contribute the least to climate change experience more of the harms.
 Centering equity in climate resilience planning and action facilitates the redress of past injustices and the possibility of present and future opportunities.

-The bottom line is that unless equity is intentionally prioritized from the beginning and facilitated through processes and regulations that hold projects accountable, climate adaptation and resilience planning are likely to default to existing patterns of inequitable and exclusionary practices (NAACP, 2021).
+The bottom line is that unless equity is intentionally prioritized from the beginning and facilitated through processes and regulations that hold projects accountable, climate adaptation and resilience planning are likely to default to existing patterns of inequitable and exclusionary practices.5